How to Get a Periodicals & Journals Publishing Business License in Dubai

 Minimum Share Capital: Subject to authority confirmation at point of application

-Who This Licence Suits
+Who This License Suits

-This licence is particularly well suited to entrepreneurs, media groups, and content businesses that operate in any of the following areas: specialist trade and industry publications, consumer lifestyle magazines, academic and scientific journal publishers, broadcasting schedule guides, and digital-first media companies delivering content via subscription platforms or advertising-supported websites.
+This license is particularly well suited to entrepreneurs, media groups, and content businesses that operate in any of the following areas: specialist trade and industry publications, consumer lifestyle magazines, academic and scientific journal publishers, broadcasting schedule guides, and digital-first media companies delivering content via subscription platforms or advertising-supported websites.
 It is also appropriate for regional offices of international publishing houses seeking a UAE base from which to serve Gulf Cooperation Council and wider MENA markets.

 Setup Costs and What to Expect